Numerical Smoothing with Hierarchical Adaptive Sparse Grids and Quasi-Monte Carlo Methods for Efficient Option Pricing: Numerical Experiments

 \subsection{Comparison of the ASGQ method with and without numerical smoothing}

-In this section, we illustrate the advantage of combining numerical smoothing with the ASGQ method over the ASGQ method without numerical smoothing.
-Figures \ref{fig: Digital option under Heston: Comparing the relative quadrature error convergence for ASGQ combined with numerical smoothing and ASGQ without smoothing.} and \ref{fig: Call option under Heston: Comparing the relative quadrature error convergence for ASGQ combined with numerical smoothing and ASGQ without smoothing.} show comparisons of the relative quadrature error convergence for the different examples under the Heston model listed in Table \ref{table: Examples details.}, for cases with and without the Richardson Extrapolation, and for some number of time steps $N$\footnote{Note that the dimension of the integration problem is $N$ for the GBM examples and $2N$ for the Heston examples.}.
-We can clearly see that the numerical smoothing significantly improves the quadrature error convergence for all cases; this result is in agreement with Theorem \ref{thr:smoothness}.
+This section illustrates the advantage of combining numerical smoothing with the ASGQ method.
+Figures \ref{fig: Digital option under Heston: Comparing the relative quadrature error convergence for ASGQ combined with numerical smoothing and ASGQ without smoothing.} and \ref{fig: Call option under Heston: Comparing the relative quadrature error convergence for ASGQ combined with numerical smoothing and ASGQ without smoothing.} show comparisons of the relative quadrature error convergence for the examples under the Heston model in Table \ref{table: Examples details.}, with and without the Richardson extrapolation.\footnote{The dimension of the integration problem is $N$ for the GBM examples and $2N$ for the Heston examples.} Numerical smoothing significantly improves the quadrature error convergence for all cases, which agrees with Theorem \ref{thr:smoothness}.
 For instance, for the call option under the Heston model (left plot in Figure \ref{fig: Call option under Heston: Comparing the relative quadrature error convergence for ASGQ combined with numerical smoothing and ASGQ without smoothing.}), the ASGQ method without smoothing cannot achieve a relative quadrature error below $10\%$, even in the case of more than $10^3$ quadrature points.
-Alternatively, for the same number of quadrature points, the ASGQ method with numerical smoothing achieves a relative quadrature error below $1\%$.
-The gains are more evident for the digital option case (Figure \ref{fig: Digital option under Heston: Comparing the relative quadrature error convergence for ASGQ combined with numerical smoothing and ASGQ without smoothing.}).
-Further, using the Richardson extrapolation, the ASGQ method with numerical smoothing yields a smaller quadrature error. \FloatBarrier
+Alternatively, the ASGQ method with numerical smoothing achieves a relative quadrature error below $1\%$ with the same number of quadrature points.
+The gains are more evident in the digital option case than in the call option case (Figure \ref{fig: Digital option under Heston: Comparing the relative quadrature error convergence for ASGQ combined with numerical smoothing and ASGQ without smoothing.}).
+Further, using the Richardson extrapolation, the ASGQ method with numerical smoothing yields a smaller quadrature error.
+For all cases of options and models, with or without Richardson extrapolation, we observe that numerical smoothing also reduces the constant in the quadrature error besides improving the convergence rate.
+This observation can be explained by the analysis in \cite{chen2018sparse}, indicating that the constant in the error estimate depends on the weighted sum of the mixed derivatives of the integrand.
+From this perspective, the numerical smoothing enables a faster decay of mixed derivatives than the case without smoothing (see Proposition 3.4 in \cite{chen2018sparse}).